h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

    -  If the family is **gaussian**, the response must be numeric (**Real** or **Int**). (default)
    -  If the family is **binomial**, the response must be categorical 2 levels/classes or binary (**Enum** or **Int**).
+   -  If the family is **fractionalbinomial**, the response must be a numeric between 0 and 1.
    -  If the family is **multinomial**, the response can be categorical with more than two levels/classes (**Enum**).
    -  If the family is **ordinal**, the response must be categorical with at least 3 levels.
    -  If the family is **quasibinomial**, the response must be numeric.